netidx/netidx-book/src/small_example.md

 knows is the current CPU temperature of the machine it's running on, and we would like access to that data.
-We heard about this new netidx thing, and we'd like to try it out on this small and not very important case, what code do we need to add to our daemon, and what options do we have for using the data?
+We heard about this new netidx thing, and we'd like to try it out on this small and not very important case.
+What code do we need to add to our daemon, and what options do we have for using the data?

 We can modify our Cargo.toml to include netidx, and then add a small